Terraform

 Security groups and NACLs can be used in tandem to implement the defense-in-depth strategy.
 NACLs supplement security groups and serve as an additional layer of protection.

-This article would be incomplete without covering the best practices and the basics of compliance of security groups in AWS.
-Let us jump into it right away.
+This article would be incomplete without covering the best practices and basics of compliance for security groups in AWS.
+Let’s jump into it right away.

-Network security is one of the most important aspects to take care of to improve the security posture.
+Network security is one of the most important aspects to address to improve security posture.
 This becomes more difficult as the number of resources and accounts in an organization grows.

-With many AWS accounts within an organization, how do we know if:
+With many AWS accounts within an organization, how do we know:

-• Any of the security groups are over-permissive?
+• Are any of the security groups are over-permissive?

 • Are there redundant or unused security groups?

-• Someone changes something with the existing security groups to make them less secure?
+• If someone changes an aspect of the existing security groups to make them less secure?

 Furthermore, how do we make sure we are always compliant with the standard security benchmarks?